 Toys and Games

 Gather all your small, plastic outdoor toys, and give them a bath in your kiddie pool.
 Add some Castile soap and warm water from the teakettle, and scrub where needed.
-Larger items like slides, swings, and play sets can be cleaned the same way as your lawn furniture or deck—with our favorite blend of (say it with me) vinegar, water, and Castile soap!
+Larger items like slides, swings, and

 How are you getting your outdoor living space ready for summer?
 Share your tips on Twitter @TomsofMaine!